Bernard Shaw (journalist): Career

 Shaw began his broadcasting career as an anchor and reporter for WNUS in Chicago in 1964.
 He then worked as a reporter for the Westinghouse Broadcasting Company in Chicago, moving later to Washington as the White House correspondent.
 He worked as a correspondent in the Washington Bureau of CBS News from 1971 to 1977.
 In 1977, he moved to ABC News as a Latin American correspondent and bureau chief before becoming the Capitol Hill Senior Correspondent.

 Shaw left ABC in 1980 to move to CNN as co-anchor of its PrimeNews broadcast, anchoring from Washington, D.C.
 Shaw's coverage of the 1981 assassination attempt on U.S. President Ronald Reagan (with Shaw joined by former CBS News correspondent Daniel Schorr, one of the first on-air personalities hired by the fledgling cable channel) is credited as helping to establish CNN as a credible and reliable broadcast news source at an early point in the network's history.

-As the leading anchor of Cable News Network, Bernard Shaw covered a variety of events that shaped the political and societal reality of the 20th century.
-The student revolt in Tiananmen Square in 1989, the California earthquake of 1994, death and funeral of Princess Diana in 1997, and the 2000 presidential race of the United States, were some of the news that he reported.
+As the leading anchor of CNN, Shaw covered a variety of events that shaped the political and societal reality of the 20th century, including the student revolt in Tiananmen Square in 1989, the 1994 Northridge earthquake, the death and funeral of Princess Diana in 1997, and the 2000 United States presidential election.

-Nevertheless, it can be argued that the main event he reported was the start of the Persian Gulf War on January 16 of 1991.